r04nx/icon-api/README.md

 - FastAPI - High-performance web framework
 - Pillow - Python Imaging Library
+- CairoSVG - SVG handling and conversion
 - BeautifulSoup4 - Web scraping
 - Uvicorn - ASGI server
 - Docker - Containerization

+## SVG Support Notes

+The SVG support works in two ways:
+1. Finding SVG images directly from search results
+2. Converting other image formats to SVG when requested

+For best results with SVG:
+- Use with simple icons rather than complex images
+- Specify a size parameter for better quality
+- SVG conversion is basic and embeds PNG data for complex images

 ## License